Brentlyw/FerriteLoader/README.md

 # Ferrite
-Ferrite is an extemely indirect and obscure rust-based shellcode injector &amp; executor.
+Ferrite is an indirect rust-based shellcode injector &amp; executor.

 ## Features

 - **Dynamic Nt-Based API Resolution**: Ferrite avoids commonly flagged APIs by dynamically resolving and utilizing `NtAllocateVirtualMemory`, `NtWriteVirtualMemory`, `NtProtectVirtualMemory`, and `RtlCreateUserThread`.
 These functions are less commonly used than their counterparts in typical injection malware.

-- **PEB-Based Function Resolution with Checksum Verification**: Instead of relying on traditional imports, Ferrite locates critical & high-risk functions by traversing the Process Environment Block (PEB) to find addresses within `ntdll.dll`.
+- **PEB-Based Function Resolution with Checksum Verification**: Instead of relying on traditional imports, Ferrite locates critical & high-risk functions by traversing the Process Environment Block (PEB) to find func addresses within `ntdll.dll`.
 Each function is identified using custom checksum verification, removing the need for static references to them.
 This dynamic lookup provides strong stealth against import-based detection methods.

 - **Encoded Shellcode Handling**: To bypass shellcode heurustics, Ferrite encodes shellcode using a multi-layered approach.
 It applies a custom charset, additive feedback loop, and XOR encoding.
 The encoded shellcode is stored in a `.dat` file and embedded as a resource within the binary, allowing Ferrite to decode and inject it only at runtime, minimizing exposure to memory.